The Rise of the Chief Marketing Technologist

 Marketing is all about perspective.
-You have to be able to see the world through your customer’s eyes, but you also have to be able to get your message in front of their eyes.
+You have to be able to see the world through your customer’s eyes, but you also have to get your message in front of their eyes.
 Both of these tasks – seeing as they see and allowing them to see what you have to say – require increasing technological sophistication every year.

 More and more, the role of the CTO is becoming fused with that of the CMO, creating the need for marketers with IT prowess.
 The flash and charisma of Don Draper in Mad Men remind us of an era that is quickly disappearing.
 Ideas are still as important as they ever were, but now “creative” cannot stand on its own.
 Rather, the brain-children of marketing teams require intricate technological execution.